-ANNOUNCING THE GENERAL ELECTRIC S-T BROADCAST SYSTEM! • With it-your signal from studio to transmitter The new General Electric S-T Link equipment now rides on air! is easily installed and occupies remarkably little With it your problems of outages due to weather or rugged terrain are solved!
-Sleet studio space.
-A product of the research and engineering skills assembled at Electronics Park, this storms, fires or floods can damage studio to transmitter transmission lines or cables - but not micro-wave transmission from General Electric S-T broadcast system.
+ANNOUNCING THE GENERAL ELECTRIC S-T BROADCAST SYSTEM!

+With it-your signal from studio to transmitter now rides on air!

+With it-your problems of outages due to weather or rugged terrain are solved!
+Sleet storms, fires or floods can damage studio to transmitter transmission lines or cables-but not micro-wave transmission from General Electric S-T broadcast system.
 There are no transmission lines or cables.